 In 1995, the Society of Automotive Engineers (SAE) published a research paper that recommended how we should adjust our side and windshield rearview mirrors to eliminate blind spots.
+Blind spots are areas around your vehicle that you cannot see in your mirrors.
 That research showed that you should adjust the side mirrors as far outward as you can so that the viewing angle of the side mirrors just overlaps the view of the center rearview mirror.
 In this manner, you use the center rearview mirror to see what is coming up from behind, while the outside mirrors reflect the area outside the view of the center rearview mirror.
+To adjust your mirrors properly: